FIN392/Batch/How to use my functions.md

 - Easier to read code.

 __CONS:__
-- Calling functions is a bit more challenging.
+- The way of calling functions can be a bit confusing.